Driver theory test

 The cost of a driver theory test is as follows:

 The RSA has published a list of acceptable forms of identification you must show on the day of your theory test to be able to take the exam.
 Failure to produce the correct identification will result in you not being able to test and you will lose your test fee.

-While you can legally take a driver theory test at any age, your pass certificate is only valid for a period of 2 years, and you cannot obtain a learner permit to drive any kind of vehicle in a public place in Ireland until you at least 16 years of age.
+While you can legally take a driver theory test at any age, your pass certificate is only valid for 2 years, and you cannot get a learner permit to drive any kind of vehicle in a public place in Ireland until you are at least 16 years of age.

 Categories of vehicle